What is avascular necrosis?

 The condition may cause no symptoms; however, some people have pain or a loss of motion in the affected joint.
 If avascular necrosis affects the hip, there may be groin pain that spreads down the thigh to the knee.
 In the wrist, the condition may cause wrist pain and weakness in the fingers.
 In the shoulder, avascular necrosis can result in pain and stiffness in the upper arm.
 In the knee, the condition can cause pain in the lower end of the thighbone.
 In some cases, the pain may come on suddenly and be severe, but may “burn out” with time.

 How is avascular necrosis diagnosed?

 In many cases, the condition can be diagnosed with x-rays.
 However, x-rays cannot always detect avascular necrosis.
-Earlier indications of avascular necrosis can be diagnosed with the use of magnetic resonance imaging (MRI) or a nuclear bone scan.
-Other means of diagnosing the condition are computerized tomography (CT scan), biopsy (removing and studying a small section of affected bone) and functional evaluation of the bone (testing that involves measuring the pressure inside a bone).
+Earlier suspicions of avascular necrosis can be most reliably diagnosed with the use of magnetic resonance imaging (MRI).
+Other, less reliable, means of diagnosing the condition are computerized tomography (CT scan), nuclear bone scan, biopsy (removing and studying a small section of affected bone) and functional evaluation of the bone (testing that involves measuring the pressure inside a bone).

 How is avascular necrosis treated?

 There are many treatments for avascular necrosis.
 Treatments are based on various factors, including the patient's age, the amount and location of bone that the condition affects, the underlying cause of the problem, and the stage of the disease.
 Avascular necrosis treatment is meant to ensure bone and joint survival, to prevent additional bone damage, and to allow the patient to better use the joint affected.
 The following are treatments for avascular necrosis: